estan/mjc/README.md

     java -cp mjc.jar:lib/* mjc.ARMMain foo.java -S

-where `foo.java` is the MiniJava source file to be compiled, or use the `bin/mjc` script.
+where `foo.java` is the MiniJava source file to be compiled, or use the `mjc` script.
 The availble command line options are:

     usage: java ARMMain <file> <options>
      -g         print abstract syntax tree (GraphViz)